Review Step One: We admitted we were powerless over alcohol – that our lives had become unmanageable.

 Sandy B describes Chapter Four in three words: “Change your mind!”

 To be doomed to an alcoholic death or to live on a spiritual basis is not always an easy alternative to face.
+What is our choice to be?

 Read Chapter Five – How It Works to second paragraph on pg.
 63, “as we understood Him…”

-We made a decision to turn our will and our lives over to the care of God as we understood Him.
+We “made a decision to turn our will and our lives over to the care of God as we understood Him.”

 A decision is an action word and happens in an instant.